So Humans Need to be Vaccinated for Viruses as Babies and That Lasts for Life but Dog Vaccinations Need to be Given Every Year?!

 A core vaccine is essentially a vaccine that is REALLY required, ones that everyone is in agreement the dog needs.
 Required core vaccines for Irish and UK dogs are Canine Parvovirus (CPV), Distemper (CPD) and Canine Adenovirus (CAV, causes hepatitis).
 These are usually given together or separately at roughly 11, 14 and 16wks, after which point full immunity to the disease is expected.
 Many vets vaccinate younger than 11 weeks although the literature is not so keen on this.
 Dogs are then boosted for these initial vaccines at a year, in line with best practice.
 This was standard practice (and is becoming so again, more on that in the next article).

 At this point boosting annually thereafter is in hot debate.
-When I began in guide dogs ten years ago dog vaccinations every year was the new norm but it wasn't always that way.
+When I began in guide dogs ten years ago dog vaccinations every year was the new norm but it wasn’t always that way.
 Only in the last decade or two have dog vaccine manufacturers started testing their boosters after only one year.
 When they found that the boosters did indeed last a year they stopped testing and cited in their booster literature “this product is good for 12 months”.
 Now this leaves veterinary practitioners in a very tough situation.
 If they go against the packets recommendations and a dog gets a disease their insurance is liable.
-Moreover pressure from company reps and sadly some vet groups meant practicing vets largely fell in line with the new recommendations and began recommending boosting your dog very year.
+Moreover, pressure from company reps and sadly some vet groups meant practising vets largely fell in line with the new recommendations and began recommending boosting your dog every year.

 Incidentally, and entirely unexpectedly for the manufacturers of these drugs, vaccine sales positively boomed.
 More and more diseases were advertised as “potentially dangerous” and soon we went from three core vaccines to a 7 in 1 jab.
 Every year.
 For life.

-However this is not in keeping with recommendations from independent authorities.
+However, this is not in keeping with recommendations from independent authorities.